hamdiz0/object-detection/README.md

-this is a basic setup to train a yolo model
+# This is a basic setup to train a yolo model

-# set up a virtual environment
+## set up a virtual environment

 ```
 python3 -m venv <folder>